 However, when it comes to universal remotes, the choices are less than universal.
-Logitech’s line of Harmony remotes are pretty much the only ones available, and worth purchasing.
-Fortunately, the company sells several models — all rated highly on Amazon — which vary in price based on features.
-Our top pick is the Harmony Elite.
-It can control up to 15 devices, works with smart home gadgets such as lights and thermostats, integrates with Alexa and Google Home, and has a touchscreen that lets you access every setting for every linked remote control.
-If you don't need all the bells and whistles, the Harmony 665 is our value pick.
-It costs just $49, can control up to 10 devices, and has a great ergonomic design.
+After testing all of Logitech’s line of Harmony remotes, the best universal remote is the Logitech Harmony Elite ($279).
+It can control up to 15 devices including smart home gadgets such as lights and thermostats, integrates with Alexa and Google Home, and has a touchscreen that lets you access every setting for every linked remote control.